hydrosense-uva/codes/python/readme.md

 Put all the python codes in this folder.

-downscale_model: Build and implement the model for downscaling SMAP soil moisture
+1. downscale_model folder: Build and implement the model for downscaling SMAP soil moisture